-To do this, create a hole in the substrate where you would like the plant to be placed.
+To do this, create a hole in the substrate where you would like the plant to go.
 Before taking the plant out of the pot, put it in the hole and decide if that is definitely the place you want it.

 If it is, soak the soil in the plant pot.
 Really saturate it.
-Now gently tip the pot and tap the bottom to release the plant.
-You will find that the soil will start to easily break away, opening up the roots of the plant.
-Place this, soil and all, into the hole previously dug and refill the hole with your substrate.
-Really press the soil in around the roots, as previously discussed.
+Now tip the pot and tap the bottom to release the plant.
+You will find that the soil will start to break away, opening up the roots of the plant.
+Place this, soil and all, into the hole you dug and refill the hole with your substrate.
+Firmly press the soil in around the roots.

-Once you have finished with all of your plants, stand back and admire your work
+Once you have finished with your plants, stand back and admire your work

 Finally, the Coup de grâce, adding your cleaners!